A Gross-Pitaevskii theory for an excitonic incompressible Bose solid

 We thank Filippo Pascucci for very useful discussions.
-This work was supported by Research Foundation -- Flanders (FWO-Vl), with contract number 12A3T24N; by the University Research Fund (BOF), with project numbers 53228, G0A9F25N, G0AIY25N, GOH1122N, G061820N, and G060820N; and by the Brazilian Council for Research (CNPq), through the PRONEX/FUNCAP, Universal, and PQ programs.
+This work was supported by Research Foundation -- Flanders (FWO-Vl), with contract number 12A3T24N; by the University Research Fund (BOF), with project numbers 53228, G0A9F25N, G0AIY25N, GOH1122N, G061820N, and G060820N; by the Brazilian Council for Research (CNPq), through the PRONEX/FUNCAP, Universal, and PQ programs; and by the Australian Research Council projects CE170100039, DP210101608 and IL230100072.

 \onecolumngrid